-If you're a promising applicant based in the UK you'll be invited to visit our School and attend an interview.
+If you're a promising applicant based in the UK you'll be invited to visit our Department and attend an interview.

 We usually hold these visit days on Wednesdays between November and March.
 Once we receive your UCAS application and you've been selected for interview, we will email and invite you to the next available date.